 The Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in programs conducted by Federal agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.

 Section 504 states that "no qualified individual with a disability in the United States shall be excluded from, denied the benefits of, or be subjected to discrimination under" any program or activity that either receives Federal financial assistance or is conducted by any Executive agency.
 To see what the department is doing to assist the Deaf and hard of Hearing, please visit the departments Services for the Deaf and Hard of Hearing section.
+The DCF Auxiliary Aids And Service Plan is also available online.
 To read more about website accessibility read below.

 Section 508 now establishes requirements for electronic and information technology developed, maintained, procured, or used by the Federal government.
 Section 508 requires Federal electronic and information technology to be accessible to people with disabilities, including employees and members of the public.